-Any Maryland resident whose provider recommends medical
+Any individual who lives in the state of Maryland whose provider recommends medical

 cannabis as a treatment option for a qualifying medical condition is eligible

 to register with the Maryland Medical Cannabis Commission (MMCC) as a patient.

 anorexia, wasting syndrome, severe or chronic pain, severe nausea, seizures,

 severe or persistent muscle spasms, glaucoma, post-traumatic stress

 disorder (PTSD), or another chronic medical condition which is severe and for

 which other treatments have been ineffective.